Shushishtok/AtS-my-first-mod/Getting Started.md

 Now gather your changed .dll file and zip your files like before.

 Lastly, head over to the [Thunderstore Upload Page](https://thunderstore.io/c/against-the-storm/create/), make sure to select the same Team, Community and Categories as before and hit submit.
-The link shown will lead you to the same Mod Page as before, but when you look under Versions, you will see the newly created one.
+The link shown will lead you to the same mod Page as before, but when you look under Versions, you will see the newly created one.
 Congrats, you now published your first update!

 ## References